Moamen189/StoresManagement/README.md

 - **Authentication and Authorization**: Implement secure user authentication, authorization, and role-based access using Json Web Tokens (JWT).
 - **Database Operations**: Perform CRUD operations on the database using Entity Framework and other frameworks.
 - **Advanced Functionality**: Implement pagination, search, sort functionalities, image uploads, and more.
-- **Dapper for CRUD Operations**: Learn to perform CRUD operations using Dapper.
+- **Dapper for CRUD Operations**: perform CRUD operations using Dapper.

 ## Features Objectives

-By following this course, you will:

 - Build a complete Web API using ASP.NET and C# for E-Commerce applications.
-- Understand the architecture of ASP.NET Web API applications.
+-  architecture of ASP.NET Web API applications.
 - Work with domain models and Data Transfer Object (DTO) models.
 - Utilize built-in data validation and implement custom validation.
-- Grasp the concept of dependency injection and service container.
+- Grasp the dependency injection and service container.
 - Read and write data in SQL Server using Entity Framework and other frameworks.
 - Add and use Entity Framework to create database tables and perform CRUD operations.
 - Implement pagination, search, and sort functionalities.